Module 0: Setup, orientation and intro

 4. Install uv for Python dependency management

-5. Install test dependencies: pip install boto3 mcp
+5. Install test dependencies: pip install boto3

 6. Run pulumi login to authenticate with Pulumi Cloud